 Consider the differences:

 1. Turfgrass varieties become a lawn by spreading shallow roots.
-Ornamental grasses, by contrast, almost universally stay in place as they grow into a “bunching” form.
+Ornamental grasses, by contrast, almost universally grow deeper roots in a “bunching” form.

 2. Where turfgrass varieties are selected for their ability to handle mowing and foot traffic, ornamental grasses are selected for their height and color.

-3. Turfgrass species in our area are “cool season” varieties, a distinct genetic type.
+3. Turfgrass species in our area are “cool season” varieties, plants with a distinct type of plant metabolism.
 They look best during spring and fall.
-Many ornamental kinds of grass, in contrast, are warm-season genetic types that look best when the weather is hot and dry.
-Even cool season ornamental grasses withstand hot, dry weather better than most turfgrass, possibly because ornamental grass roots range from one to twelve feet deep, sometimes more.
-These roots can find deep groundwater sources once they are mature.
+Many ornamental grasses, in contrast, are warm-season metabolizers that grow fastest and look best when the weather is hot and dry.
+Even cool season ornamental grasses withstand hot, dry weather better than most turfgrass, possibly because they are deeper-rooted.
+These roots can find deep groundwater sources as the plant matures.

-4. Deep roots also help them survive the rigors of sloping landscapes, where turfgrass often struggles.
-After all, turfgrass roots are usually about six inches deep.
+4. Deep roots also help bunching grasses survive the rigors of sloping landscapes, where turfgrass often struggles.
+Again, turfgrass roots are usually only six inches deep.

-5. As for their ecological impact, native ornamental grass provides both food and protective cover for birds, insects, and wildlife.
+5. As for their ecological impact, native bunding grasses provide both food and protective cover for birds, insects, and wildlife.
 Turfgrass offers little value to wildlife, partly mowing takes away the seed heads and the height is too low to provide safe cover for most creatures.

 Ready to cover ground with ornamental grasses?
 Let’s go.
 See my article at The Day/Zip06.
 The visit the native ornamental grass and sedge plant list.
 If you are having trouble with the links, please download the PDFs below.

 |Cover Ground with Native Ornamental Grass and Sedge